MattePalte/thinking-like-a-developer/INSTALL.md

 - ask your code related question
 - propose your custom list of options
 - provide a code snippet (and the tokenization that you want)
-- provide a custom after task question with a grading scale
+- provide a custom *"after task"* question with a grading scale

 The platform will record the answers of the user together with all the events with a timestamp (e.g. mouse over token, clicked tokens, mouse over alternative) to let you perform your custom analysis and answer your research questions.